-Results generated from SEO campaigns are not out of fluke.
-Success in SEO is the byproduct of a well-thought-out strategy that includes all aspects of optimization – on-page, off-page, technical, and above all, content.
+Ranking on top of Google search is not a fluke.
+It is an achievement, which is usually the byproduct of a well-thought-out strategy that includes all aspects of optimization – on-page, off-page, technical, and above all, content.

 What you are about to read is a strategy that no business will reveal for fear of adaptation.
-However, we believe the way forward for SEOs is to facilitate each other within the industry with the knowledge that one possesses.
+However, we believe the way forward for SEOs to trailblaze and enable the community with insights and knowledge.

 Here is the strategy we follow to consistently outrank industry leaders such as Moz and Search Engine Land with our content.